ansys/scade-design-rules/doc/source/rules/annotations/ann_notes_for_basic_interface_types.rst

 All basic types used inside an operator interface shall have an annotation with the SI-Units, resolution, etc.
 NamedTypes are checked recursively.

+parameters:

-parameter: '-t': Name of the annotation note type, '--public ': Public interfaces only :e.g.: '-t SDD_TopLevel --public'
+* '-t': Name of the annotation note type
+* '--public ': Public interfaces only (e.g.: '-t SDD_TopLevel --public')

 .. end_description

 Rationale
 =========
-This enforces compliance with a specific modeling standard by ensuring that all operator interface fields don't only show the *what* (the shape of the data itself), but also the *why*, by documenting what the data corresponds to and what real-world quantities they represent.
+This enforces compliance with a specific modeling standard by ensuring that all operator interface fields do not only show the *what* (the shape of the data itself), but also the *why*, by documenting what the data corresponds to and what real-world quantities they represent.